misiektoja/spotify_profile_monitor/docs/setup-and-first-run.md

 spotify_profile_monitor --setup
 ```

 It asks for the target, authentication, polling interval, optional email or webhook alerts and where output goes.
 The output questions cover the per-target log file and an optional CSV path, and leaving the CSV answer blank disables it.
+A CSV path with no extension is saved with `.csv` added.
 The polling prompt accepts seconds or `s`, `m`, `h` and `d` units and shows both seconds and a readable default.
 You can review or change each section before saving.
 Regular settings go to `spotify_profile_monitor.conf`.
 Private values go to `.env`.

 For manual setup you need two values: